 Deidre Hall has emerged as America’s most beloved heroine and delighted her fans in August 1991 with her return to NBC-TV’s number one daytime program Days of our Lives.
 Hall created the role of ‘Dr. Marlena Evans’ in 1976, a character whose popularity has created a furor and a fan following seldom seen in television.
 The favorable regard in which Hall is held has spanned all demographics and regions.
 She was named Best Television Role Model; won the prestigious American Women in Radio and Television (AWRT) Award in 1994; garnered five Best Actress Awards from Soap Opera Digest (1982-85, 1995) along with a Best Actress nomination (1999).
 She broke new ground for daytime stars when she guest-starred on shows such as The Tonight Show, Night of A Hundred Stars, a Bob Hope Special and 20/20 surrounding the event of the birth of her eldest son with a surrogate.
+Most recently, Hall was selected to receive a star on the Hollywood Walk of Fame in 2014.
+“I am breathless at receiving this honor,” she stated upon hearing the news.

 In 1986, Deidre became the first performer ever to star in both daytime and primetime series when she was cast as “Jesse Witherspoon” in NBC’s family drama, Our House.
 She left daytime the following year to concentrate on this show and a growing career in television movies.